To serve Hong Kong by making it a safe place to live and work

 Continue to step up inspection of pre-1987 composite/domestic buildings for enhancement of fire safety.

 Continue the joint-operation with the Buildings Department to inspect the common MOE at about 6 500 old-style domestic and composite buildings.

 Continue to implement the Rapid Response Vehicle Scheme to enhance the delivery of paramedic ambulance service.

 Continue to provide community education programme on the provision of cardio-pulmonary resuscitation training for the general public.

-Continue to strengthen publicity activities to educate the public on the proper use of emergency ambulance services through the commissioning of an Ambulance Service Publicity Vehicle.
+Continue to strengthen publicity activities to educate the public on the proper use of emergency ambulance service.

 Plan for the acquisition of a computer system for the provision of post-dispatch advice to callers requesting for emergency ambulance service.

-Continue to explore the long-term arrangement for provision of emergency ambulance services.
+Continue to explore the long-term arrangement for the provision of emergency ambulance service.

 any enquiry regarding these services or complaint about

 1 Hong Chong Road,